Babunator/MATLAB-GNU-Octave/README.md

 # Note:

-This is just for personal on how to use MATLAB and Octave.
+This is just for personal on how to use Octave.